getgrav/grav-learn/pages/01.basics/03.installation/docs.md

 #### Apache/IIS/Nginx

 Using Grav with a web server such as Apache, IIS, or Nginx is as simple as extracting Grav into a folder under the [webroot](https://www.wordnik.com/words/webroot).
-All it requires to function is PHP 5.6.3 or higher, so you should make sure that your server instance meets that requirement.
+All it requires to function is [version=15]PHP 5.6.3[/version][version=16]PHP 7.1.3[/version] or higher, so you should make sure that your server instance meets that requirement.
 More information about Grav requirements can be found in the [requirements](../requirements) chapter of this guide.

 If your web root is, for example, `~/public_html` then you could extract it into this folder and reach it via `http://localhost`.
 If you extracted it into `~/public_html/grav` you would reach it via `http://localhost/grav`.